Douglas, Isle of Man: Climate

 28.9 C, recorded in July 1983.
-On average, a temperature of 25 C or more is recorded 0.8 days per year at Ronaldsway (1981-2010) and on average the highest temperature of the year is 24.1 C.
+On average, a temperature of 25 C or more is recorded 0.8 days per year at Ronaldsway (1981–2010) and on average the highest temperature of the year is 24.1 C.

 On average, 14.5 days of air frost per year were recorded at Ronaldsway in the period 1981–2010.
 The lowest temperature recorded in Ronaldsway is -9.1 C, recorded in December 1961.
 For the period of 1981–2010, the lowest temperature of the year was -3.4 C on average.

 Demography

 The Isle of Man census 2021 lists the population of Douglas as 26,677, a reduction from the 2011 population of 27,938.
 The 2001 census gave a population of 25,347.
-The town has 31.73% of the Island's total population of 84,069.
+The city has 31.73% of the island's total population of 84,069.

 Governance

 Douglas elects eight members of the House of Keys: two each from four constituencies (Central, East, South and North).
 The House of Keys is the lower house of Tynwald, the Manx parliament.
-The local authority responsible for the running of services is the Douglas Borough Council.
-There are 18 elected councillors.
+The local authority responsible for the running of services is Douglas City Council (formerly Douglas Borough Council), which has 12 elected councillors.

 Transport

-Douglas is the hub of the island's bus network, with regular services to Port Erin, Peel and Ramsey, as well as various local bus services.
-The town also has the termini of the two main railway lines on the island: the steam railway to Port Erin and the electric tramway to Ramsey.
-It is also the home of the ferry terminal, from where the Isle of Man Steam Packet Company operates regular services to Heysham and to Liverpool (Birkenhead in winter) and occasional services to Dublin and to Belfast.
+Douglas is the hub of the island's bus network, with frequent services to Port Erin, Peel and Ramsey, as well as various more local bus services.
+The city also has the termini of the two main railway lines on the island: the steam railway to Port Erin and the electric tramway to Ramsey.
+It is also the home of the ferry terminal, from where the Isle of Man Steam Packet Company operates regular services to Heysham and to Liverpool and occasional services to Dublin and to Belfast.

+Media

+The Isle of Man's three main radio stations Manx Radio, Energy FM and 3FM are all based in Douglas.

+Local TV coverage is served by BBC North West Tonight on BBC One and ITV Granada Reports on ITV1.

+The city is served by three local newspapers: the Isle of Man Examiner, the Isle of Man Courier and the Manx Independent.